Research Opportunities

 The English department is keen to support students in their application for fellowship opportunities, and to provide opportunities for those who are eager to pursue a special interest in literary studies.

-The following programs allow students to build relationships with faculty, explore areas of interest, gain new knowledge in a topic of interest, and engage in exciting projects during the summer and/or academic year.
+The following programs allow students to build relationships with faculty, explore areas of interest, gain new knowledge in a topic of interest, and engage in research projects during the summer and/or academic year.

 Each semester, students may apply to take an independent study session with an approving professor.
-The topic, point value (1-4), assignments, and grading rubric is decided by the student and sponsoring professor and subject to approval by the DUS.
-Students should review the list of guidance on how to evaluate the point value of an independent study.
+The topic, point value (1-4), assignments, and grading rubric are decided by the student and sponsoring professor, subject to approval by the DUS.
+Students should review guidance on how to evaluate the point value of an independent study.

-To apply, please complete the independent study application form and submit it to the Undergraduate Studies Coordinator in 602 Philosophy Hall two weeks prior to the start of classes.
+To apply, please complete the independent study application form and submit it to the Director of Undergraduate Studies in 602 Philosophy Hall two weeks prior to the start of classes.

 Program Description

 The Senior Essay Program offers qualified senior English majors in the College and General Studies the opportunity to write a substantial piece of critical writing (of approximately 10,000 words), under the guidance of a faculty member in the English Department.
-It is not a requirement of the major, nor is it a requirement for receiving departmental honors.
+It is not a requirement of the major, but it is one way of fulfilling the major's capstone requirement.

 Program Deadlines